Ludeon/RimWorld-SpanishLatin/README.txt

 --------------------

-Translations and adaptations by: Luis Montcouquiol (Etaglibash)
+Current translation and adaptation by: Luis Montcouquiol (Etaglibash)

+Thanks to AM for the 10f. version.
-Thanks to AM, Gaesatae, Vhiden, Emsaic, Alvirolo and Mototron for original spanish translation.
+Thanks to Gaesatae, Vhiden, Emsaic, Alvirolo and Mototron for original spanish translation.